-The College of Fine and Applied Arts offers two graduate degrees.
+The School of Art and Design and School for American Craftsmen offer two graduate degrees.
 The master of science for teachers may be taken in nine studio areas and, in addition, in art education.
 The art education concentration leads toward permanent art N-12 certification to teach in the public schools of the State of New York and involves pedagogical studies and student teaching.
 The MST in Art Education is a September to May program.
 The master of science for teachers may also be pursued in the studio areas of graphic design, industrial design, interior design, painting, printmaking, ceramics and ceramic sculpture, glass, metalcrafts and jewelry, weaving and textile design and woodworking and furniture design.
 This MST in studio may also lead to certification if provisional or temporary certification has been previously earned as an undergraduate.
 Students may select the summer option or one year full-time study for this studio concentration.